-- 6.1 The North Hartlepool NAP is attached, which includes a map of the area. - 6.2 The document has been structured in a way that is intended to give a clear picture of the strong themes running through the NAP which relate back to the sister documents of the Community Strategy and the Neighbourhood Renewal Strategy. - 6.3 The Introductory Section covers the background to NAPs, a brief description of the North Hartlepool neighbourhood, how the North Hartlepool NAP has been developed and a summary of the community's main concerns. - 6.4 The following section then comprises seven theme areas:- Jobs and Economy; Lifelong Learning and Skills; Health and Care; Community Safety; Environment and Housing; Culture and Leisure and Strengthening Communities.
-Each theme identifies key statistics, strengths and weaknesses, key resources and programmes delivered

-- in the area and the gaps in service delivery which need to be addressed. - 6.5 The last section of the NAP again covers the seven theme areas but this time focuses on the issues which reflect the community's priorities for improving conditions in the North Hartlepool neighbourhood.
-A table identifies the community's priority concerns, the actions that are required to address the concerns, the organisations who need to be involved in delivering the actions, how success will be measured and how the actions will contribute to addressing strategic targets (such as Neighbourhood Renewal Action Plan Targets and the Local Area Outcomes).
+- 6.1 The North Hartlepool Neighbourhood Action Plan is attached, which includes a map of the area.
+A Summary document, identifying key actions needed, is also attached as requested at the last Forum meeting. - 6.2 The document has been structured in a way that is intended to give a clear picture of the strong themes running through the Neighbourhood Action Plan back to the sister documents of the Community Strategy and the Neighbourhood Renewal Strategy. - 6.3 The Introductory Section covers the background to Neighbourhood Action Plans, a brief description of the North Hartlepool neighbourhood, how the North Hartlepool Neighbourhood Action Plan has been developed, and a summary of the community's main concerns. - 6.4 The following section then comprises seven theme areas:- Jobs and Economy; Lifelong Learning and Skills; Health and Care; Community Safety; Environment and Housing; Culture and Leisure and Strengthening Communities.
+Each theme identifies key statistics, strengths and weaknesses, key resources and programmes delivered in the area and the gaps in service delivery which need to be addressed. - 6.5 The last section of the Neighbourhood Action Plan again covers the seven theme areas but this time focuses on the issues which reflect the community's priorities for improving conditions in the North Hartlepool neighbourhood.
+A table identifies the community's priority concerns, the actions that are required to address the concerns, the organisations who need to be involved in delivering the actions, how success will be measured and how the actions will contribute to addressing strategic targets (such as the Local Area Outcomes).

-7.0 RECOMMENDATION
+7. RECOMMENDATION

 7.1 Considerable work with residents, young people, Councillors, community and voluntary groups and service providers has informed the development of the North Hartlepool Neighbourhood Action Plan.
-Subject to any comments from the North Neighbourhood Consultative Forum for inclusion within the NAP the Regeneration and Liveability Portfolio Holder is requested to:-
+The North Neighbourhood Consultative Forum is therefore requested to endorse the Neighbourhood Action Plan for the North Hartlepool area.